 There’s an analogy with urban exploration.
 The sites we visit are in transition so timing (and a small amount of luck) is needed if an infiltration is to be successful.
 It’s sometimes a very fine line between desertion, dereliction and demolition.
 Depending on your timing then a site: could still be in use or too difficult to enter ("too hot"); a bulldozed pile of rubble ("too cold"); or a derelict ruin just ripe for exploration (“just right”).
 The last case is always devoured with gusto.

 A recent trip to London to visit three locations resulted in three very different results, a beautiful example of The Goldilocks Triumvitre.
-The first site we visited was the Walthamstow Dog Track and it was definitely "too hot".
+The last site we visited was the Uxbridge Lido and it was stone cold.